O957/Anki-Decks/README.md

-# BLANK README

-This repository was generated from [AFg6K7h4fhy2](https://github.com/AFg6K7h4fhy2)'s [template repository](https://github.com/AFg6K7h4fhy2/AFg6K7h4fhy2-Template).

-If you are seeing this message, then this repository likely contains no meaningful content.
+# Personal Anki Decks

+This repository is a work in progress, but once with more content, this repository will contain the author's personal Anki decks and some of the resources employed for the creation of these decks.